chipoglesby/chipoglesby.github.io/_posts/2018-03-24-location-history.md

 to pull the results directly into a local data frame.
 You can also run the query and save the results to a temp table, to help reduce calls and save yourself a little bit of money.
 It's personal preference.

+Let's begin our analysis by looking at some simple questions:

+1. How many observations do we have?
+We have 1,770,882 recorded observations.
+1. What is the minimum recorded time? `2011-07-24 03:59:37 UTC`
+1. What is the maximum recorded time? `2018-03-21 11:46:00 UTC`
+1. What is the mean difference between observations? `1 minute`

+Wow, so ~1.7mil observations between 2011 and 2018.
+That's a lot considering that observations are sent every 60 seconds!